Cpgeragh/computational_theory_assessment/README.md

 - The optimized version terminates early if no swaps are performed in a pass.

 For each permutation, the number of comparisons required to sort the list is recorded.
 This task demonstrates worst-case and best-case behavior and visualizes the sensitivity of bubble sort to input ordering.

 ---

-## Execution Instructions

-To run the project:

-1. Open the `tasks.ipynb` file in a Jupyter environment.
-2. Execute the notebook cell by cell from start to finish.
-3. Review the inline Markdown explanations and output verification steps.

-All outputs and test results are generated within the notebook.
-No external setup is required beyond standard Python libraries.

----